MOJarrett/mojarrett.github.io/_posts/2022-04-06-Building-Free-Website.md

     <p></p>
       <li>Now you can see the files from your new repository in 'Visual Studio Code' under the Explorer Tab.
 These are the files you will amend to customise the website for your needs.</li>
 </ol>

+## Altering the Repository in Visual Studio Code

 Now you have a repository stored on your local device which you can alter.
 When you are happy with the changes they can be merged back to your GitHub respository.
 For now we can amend them locally.